droe/xnumon/README.md

 Security frameworks and libbsm; there are no third-party dependencies.

-Building a signed userland binary requires an Application Developer ID certificate.
+Building a signed userland binary requires an Application Developer ID certificate from Apple.

-Building a signed kernel extension requires an Kext Developer ID certificate.
+Building a signed kernel extension requires a Kext Developer ID certificate from Apple.

-Building signed binary packages requires `pandoc` and an Installer Developer ID certificate.
+Building signed binary packages requires `pandoc` and an Installer Developer ID certificate from Apple.

 ## Copyright and License